MTrajK/coding-problems/README.md

 # Coding Problems

 Here you can find [solutions](#Solutions) for various coding/algorithmic problems and many useful [resources](#Learning-Resources) for learning algorithms and data structures.\
-Also, this repo will be updated with new solutions from time to time.
+Also, this repo will be updated with new solutions and resources from time to time.

 *Note that this repo is meant to be used for learning and researching purposes only and it is **not** meant to be used for production.*